pranayjain-007/movie-collection/README.md

 ## Installation

-1. Extract the zip file.
-Place the movie_collection folder at a suitable location.
+1. Place the movie-collection folder at a suitable location.

 2. Change into the project directory:

-	cd movie_collection
+	cd movie-collection

 3. Install the project dependencies: